 Use the original trace to make a new base post – This will fit in to the cutout made earlier and attach securely with glue or screws.

 Screw the panel in to the wall and attach your monitor to the base post.
+Attach a keyboard tray, if you have such need.

 You have a completed DIY monitor arm!